 5. Board Composition

-5.1 Members of the Board are elected by the GA and for specialist positions appointed by the Board.
+5.1 Members of the Board are elected by the GA and for specialist positions appointed by the Board and/elected by other relevant groups including the Athletes’ Commission and the Continental Federations.

-5.2 Members of the Board are responsible for attending up to two ‘Face to Face’ Board meetings generally held each year, audio / video / electronic conferences and attending the each GA.
+5.2 Members of the Board are responsible for attending up to two ‘Face to Face’ Board meetings generally held each year, audio / video / electronic conferences and attending each GA.
 Board meetings will generally be scheduled twice each year, the specific date to be determined by the President.

 5.3 Board nominees, for election, must be a National of or reside within a Full Member nation in order to be considered for Board positions.
-If nominated by a different Member (not the country of residence) then the nomination must be supported by the home country Member (written confirmation being required).
-Board members may nominate for positions that fall vacant at GA’s or otherwise.
+If nominated by a different Member (not the country of residence), then the nomination must be supported by the home country Member (written confirmation being required).
+Board members may nominate for positions that fall vacant at GAs or otherwise.

 5.4 The Nominations Committee is responsible for publicizing any Board and Committee Chair vacancy to the Board and delegates of the GA, identifying nominees and distributing to the Member nominated contact point, at least 30 days prior to all GA meetings, a list of nominees for any Board positions for which an election is required.